misjoinder/LieDetector/README.md

 * Create a Google Account and a project on <a href="https://cloud.google.com/console">Google Cloud Console</a>

-* In the API Console, enable billing, the Google Cloud Storage API, and the Google Prediction API.
+* In the API Console, enable billing, Google Cloud Storage, the Google Cloud Storage JSON API, and the Google Prediction API.

 Follow directions in the
 <a href="https://developers.google.com/prediction/docs/hello_world">Hello World section</a>